rolling-scopes-school/cloud-development-course-initial/7_authorization/README.md

-# Title

-Authorization
+# Authorization

 # Goal

 - Learn what authorization in AWS is all about
 - Explore different authorization concepts and services like Cognito, user pool, etc.
-- Set up an authorization via AWS Lambda and AWS Cognito
+- Set up authorization via AWS Lambda and AWS Cognito

 # Topics